pawelgrzybek/pawelgrzybek.com/content/posts/2019-03-19-build-your-first-aws-serverless-app.md

 [Amazon API Gateway](https://aws.amazon.com/api-gateway/) allows users to create, maintain, and secure APIs.
 It is extremely easy to use.
 Creating endpoints and attaching the HTTP verbs (`GET`, `POST`, `PUT`, `PATCH`, and `DELETE`) to it has never been easier.

-We are going to use this service to define an endpoint that triggers a lambda function with a defined payload: the body of a `POST` request.
+We are going to use this service to define an endpoint that triggers a lambda function with a defined payload — the body of a `POST` request.

 ### AWS Identity and Access Management (IAM)